Yakyu Inari Shrine

 Nearby spots

-This Tourist Information Center is located on the second floor of the Station Building adjacent to Higashimatsuyama Station.
-Here you can find pamphlets on sightseeing spots and events in the city, walking maps, and more.
-City mascot character goods and other specialties of the city are also available for purchase.
-A pamphlet rack is also located in front of the ticket gates of Higashi Matsuyama Station, allowing you to easily grab what you need on your way to the train.
+This tourist information center is located on the second floor of the station building adjacent to Higashi-Matsuyama Station.
+Here you can find pamphlets on sightseeing spots and city events, walking maps, and more.
+City mascot character goods and other local specialty goods are also available for purchase.
+A pamphlet rack is located in front of the ticket gates of Higashi-Matsuyama Station, allowing you to easily grab what you need on your way to the train.

-JA Saitama Chuo's Higashi Matsuyama direct sales center "Inahoterasu" is an open building constructed with local wood and natural material.
-The name was chosen through a contest where locals participated and came with suggestions.
+JA Saitama Chuo's Higashi Matsuyama direct sales center "Inahoterasu" is an open building constructed from local wood and natural materials.
+The name was chosen by the locals with a contest.
 Inahoterasu symbolizes how the ears of rice (=inaho) will light up (=terasu) a bright future for people.
-Here you can find a wide variety of souvenirs from Higashimatsuyama City, such as processed pears and chestnuts, yakitori rice crackers, and other sweets!
+Here you can find a wide variety of souvenirs from Higashimatsuyama City, such as processed pears and chestnuts, yakitori rice crackers, and other snacks!

 Matsuyama Castle Ruins